On Economic Justice

 Rearranging money isn't enough

-A lot of times when people talk about economic justice, what they mean is giving handouts to people with little money at the expense of people who are better able to take the financial hit.
+A lot of times when people talk about economic justice, all they mean is giving discounts or handouts to people with little money at the expense of people who are better able to take the financial hit.

-And I have no problem with a Robin Hood system of pricing.
-In fact, most of my clients pay my full rate, which allows me to offer a sliding scale to some of my clients, and partial scholarships for some of my courses.
+That’s part of the solution.
+And I use what I call a Robin Hood system of pricing, in which most of my clients pay my full rate, which allows me to offer a sliding scale to some of my clients, and partial scholarships for some of my courses.

 I see money as nothing more or less than a stand-in for an easily tradable value that is being exchanged.
 I contribute something to you, and you contribute something to me, and we both walk away with something of value.